TheJulieProject/pullstring-js/README.md

 ## Library

 The JavaScript SDK is written in ES6 and uses [Babel](http://babeljs.io/) and [Webpack](https://webpack.github.io/) to generate a library for the browser.
 While the SDK itself has no dependencies, [Node JS](https://nodejs.org/en/) is required to build the SDK and run the unit tests.
 After ensuring [Node JS](https://nodejs.org/en/) is installed, run the following command to install the necessary build dependencies.
+Windows users should use Powershell or a bash terminal instead of the Command Prompt.

 ```
 npm run init